vespa-engine/documentation/en/tutorials/models-hot-swap.md

 The weapon of choice is versioning, which consists of two parts, a set bit externally defined as part of the document ID, and a version stored internally within the document:

-1. **External versioning** - a set number is appended to each document ID.
+1. **External versioning**: A set number is appended to each document ID.
    This separates documents belonging to the current model from the documents belonging to the next (or previous) model, allowing them to coexist without overwriting each other.
    Sets alternate between 0 and 1.
    This way, when a new model is being fed, it does not overwrite documents pertaining to the current model but does overwrite documents pertaining to the previous one, which is already obsolete.
-2. **Internal versioning** - a version number is stored inside each document belonging to the model.
+2. **Internal versioning**: A version number is stored inside each document belonging to the model.
    This model number is increased in every feeding, allowing queries to only target the current model, filtering our documents belonging to the next or previous one.